svx/gradle-quickstart/website/docs/tutorials/getting-started.md

 ### Build File

+The Gradle build file, typically named `build.gradle` or `build.gradle.kts` for Kotlin DSL, defines how the project is built.
+It specifies plugins, dependencies, repositories, and custom tasks.

 ```kotlin showLineNumbers title="build.gradle.kts"
 plugins {
     // Apply the application plugin to add support for building a CLI application in Java.